Inverse design of plasma metamaterial devices with realistic elements: Methods

-where $\mathcal{L}$ is the objective composed of a set of mode overlap integrals ($L_2$ inner product of simulated field with desired propagation mode), $\rho$ is an $n_xn_y$-dimensional vector that contains the parameters that set the electron density of each of the PMM elements, $\mu_0$ is the vacuum permeability, $\textbf{E}$ is the electric field, $J$ is a current density used to define a fundamental modal source at the input waveguide, $\omega$ is the field frequency, and $\varepsilon(\omega,\rho)$ is the spatially-dependent permittivity that is encoded by $\rho$.
-In practice, this permittivity distribution is achieved by varying the plasma density through control of the discharge current in each of the PMM elements according to the Drude model, which is where the dependence on $\omega$ arises.
+where $\mathcal{L}$ is the objective composed of a set of $L_2$ inner product integrals of the simulated field with the desired propagation mode, $\textbf{E}$ is the electric field, $\rho$ is an $n_xn_y$-dimensional vector that contains the parameters that set the electron density of each of the PMM elements, $\mu_0$ is the vacuum permeability, $\omega$ is the field frequency, and $\varepsilon(\omega,\rho)$ is the spatially-dependent permittivity that is encoded by $\rho$, and $J$ is a current density used to define a fundamental modal source at the input waveguide.
+In practice, the permittivity distribution among the plasma elements is controlled by varying the discharge current (which therein alters the plasma density) in each of the PMM elements according to the Drude model, which is where the dependence on $\omega$ arises.
 The non-dimensionalized plasma frequencies in $\rho$ are mapped to element permittivities via the Drude model;

 where $\gamma$ is the collision/damping rate, $\omega_p^2=\frac{n_ee^2}{\varepsilon_0m_e}$ is the plasma frequency squared, $n_e$ is the electron density, $e$ is the electron charge, $m_e$ is the electron mass, and $\varepsilon_0$ is the free-space permittivity.